 RED CAN

-Our Values. . . and is an acronym for Regional Eating Disorders Charities Network and Alliance.
+Our Values. . . and is an acronym for Regional Eating Disorders Charities Alliance and Network.
 A total of eight regional eating disorder charities, coming together to form the UK's VCSE provider collaborative, delivering expert-by-experience care closer to you.

 Our ValuesGet involved with Redcan by volunteering your time, raising awareness for eating disorders and those affected.